 “In terms of project delivery, Bellingham was once again excellent to work with, and we look forward to continuing our relationship through the final two stages of the Picton upgrade,” added Prendeville.

 First built in the mid 1960’s with fixed timber piers, most of the berths at Picton Marina have been updated over the years with modern concrete pontoons.
 The marina provides berthing for boats from 8 – 35+ meters with capacity for 232 vessels.

 Located at the entrance to Marlborough Sounds, the marina is in easy walking distance from the interisland ferry and is well serviced by land and sea transportation to a wide range of popular destinations in the vicinity.
 Also available nearby are boat repair and marine engineering facilities.

-As the world’s leading marina design-build construction company, Bellingham Marine produces Unifloat® concrete floating dock systems as well as timber and metal frame systems.
+As the world’s leading marina design-build marina construction company, Bellingham Marine produces Unifloat® concrete floating dock systems, as well as timber and metal frame systems.
 The company also produces Unistack® dry stack systems for marinas worldwide.